 We look forward to your continued support and interest in NAJC’s efforts to further Canada’s human rights initiatives.

 Please donate generously to the NAJC Sustaining Fund.
 Download the form HERE.

 Arthur Miki has had a distinguished career as an educator and community activist.
 He has worked to promote improved race relations and to increase awareness of human rights issues in Canada.
 An active leader in the Japanese Canadian community having served as president of the National Association of Japanese Canadians from 1984-1992, Mr. Miki led the negotiations to achieve a just redress settlement for Japanese Canadians interned during the Second World War.
 In 1991 he received this country’s highest recognition, the Order of Canada.
 Mr. Miki is currently a Citizenship Judge for Manitoba and Saskatchewan.

-The 25th Redress Anniversary banquet will be held on Saturday, September 21, 2013 at the Japanese Canadian Cultural Centre, Kobayashi Hall.
-Keynote speaker will be past president Art Miki.
-Details of the event will be posted in this and other publications.
-The banquet is organized by the Greater Toronto Chapter NAJC in conjunction with the national NAJC AGM being held in Toronto.
+The 25th Redress Anniversary banquet was held on Saturday, September 21, 2013 at the Japanese Canadian Cultural Centre, Kobayashi Hall.
+Keynote speaker was past president Art Miki.
+The banquet was organized by the Greater Toronto Chapter NAJC in conjunction with the national NAJC AGM held in Toronto.

 “I feel I’ve just had a tumour removed.”

 Those were the words on September 22, 1988 of Canada’s Judo King, Mas Takahashi, on Parliament Hill in Ottawa.
 His family exemplifies the nisei dream.
 As described on their website, The Takahashi Dojo has been sharing martial arts with Ottawa for over 40 years.
 In those years, countless Judoka have taken falls on its tatamis including 4 Olympians, 18 National Champions, 5 Judo Hall of Famers, 1 Prime Minister and seven children from 2 prime ministers.